Buddytheelff/webmapping/Chapter08/readme.md

     ];

 We can make a bubble chart out of this data by combining it with our `circles` block.
-We need to make a few modifications to the block: derive the circle radii from the populations as areas and derive the center y coordinates from the populations times a scale factor (Example 2.8).
+We need to make a few modifications to the block: derive the circle radius from the populations as areas and derive the center y coordinates from the populations times a scale factor (Example 2.8).
 Let's pass on Flannery for now for demonstrative purposes.

 ###### Example 2.8: Using the `cityPop` array to create circles in _main.js_